DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

  * Limiting the required editor window width makes it possible to have several files open side-by-side, and works well when using code review tools that present the two versions in adjacent columns.

- * Long lines can be broken over multiple lines by wrapping expressions in parentheses.
+ * Long lines can be broken over multiple lines by wrapping expressions in parentheses:
 ```
 CODE EXAMPLE
 ```

-* Avoid obvious and redundant comments.
+* Avoid obvious and redundant comments:
 ```
 # Comments Tell You Why
 code_tells_you_how